Seized Or Locked Engine? Here’s How You Fix It

 V6 engine

-Before you can proceed with an actual fix, you have to know what caused your engine to lock up in the first place.
-There are three primary reasons an engine might decide to seize, a lack of oil, a lack of circulation, or a lack of use.
+Before you can proceed with an actual repair, you have to know what caused your engine to lock up in the first place.
+There are three main reasons an engine might decide to seize, a lack of oil, a lack of circulation, or a lack of use.

 However, those are just the ones that have to do with oil.
 There are also hydrolock and vapor locks to consider.